 - Dining Hall: CITs are assigned to a Fox table and spend meals with our younger campers.

 - Activity Apprentice: CITs assist a counselor at an activity for one signup.
 Usually, CITs pick an activity they may want to teach as a counselor.

 Campers that are entering 11th grade, may apply to be an Activity Apprentice (no additional cost).Activity Apprentice have class with the CITs and focus their leadership efforts on learning to teach a couple of activities to better set themselves up to be strong counselors.

 Completion of the CIT/Activity Apprentice program does not necessarily mean that a camper is guaranteed an invitation or acceptation to the Octo Internship or is guaranteed future employment as a counselor.

 Campers that are 14 to 16 years old can work as a Dishwasher in Camp Foley's Dining Hall for a discount in tuition ($20/time).
 Dishwashers learn strong work ethic and how to work well with a partner.
 Dishes are done 9 or 15 times/3 week session.
 Apply to be a Dishwasher.

 There are limitations to the number of times LITs and CITs may dish wash throughout a session due to their added responsibilities with the leadership program.

 The Octo Internship is by invite only.
-Alumni that are entering 12th grade return to camp for two weeks (free of charge and free of compensation) to work five to six hours/day in the kitchen, live with our younger campers, help at activities and assist where needed for the betterment of camp.
+Alumni that are entering 12th grade return to camp for three weeks (free of charge and free of compensation) to work five to six hours/day in the kitchen, live with our younger campers, help at activities and assist where needed for the betterment of camp.
 Octos enjoy some of the privileges of being a counselor, but also attend some activities as campers.